Artist

 How much does Kansas make in a year?

-Kansas is modeled at $390K-$1.4M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Kansas is estimated at $390K-$1.4M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Kansas still make money?